Earth Day Clean Up Poster

 • Burnet Street Park: Beginning 9:30 am, tidy up Waterworks Park as well with Lesley Henshaw and the West Harbour Residents Association (WHRA).

-• Coronation Park: Seema and Pradeep Nambiar with the Organization of Oakville Keralites encourage Appleby College students and other high school students to pitch-in here.
+• Coronation Park: Seema and Pradeep Nambiar with the Organization of Oakville Keralites encourage Appleby College students, local high school students and others to pitch-in here.

-• Forster Park and Hogs Back Park (Meet at Forster Park): Joe Williams, Nicole Leblanc and the West River Residents Association (WRRA) gather people together for the event.
+• Forster Park and Hogs Back Park (Meet at St. Aidan’s Anglican on Queen Mary Drive): Joe Williams, Nicole Leblanc and the West River Residents Association (WRRA) promote the Clean Up with street signage.

-• Glen Oak Creek Trail at Monastery Drive: University student Erik Brodner and family set-up across from the Monastery Bakery.
+• Glen Oak Creek Trail at Monastery Drive: University student Erik Brodner and Dad Ken Derakshan set-up across from the Monastery Bakery.

 • Hopedale Park: Earl and Sharon Weise contribute to a more litter-free neighbourhood.